Making access to the right mental health care easier

 As experienced mental health nurses, we offer practical information, education, clinical insights, and actionable next steps.
 Whether you need an assessment, triage, or ongoing coordination, we work to keep your care comprehensive and cohesive.
 We collaborate closely with GPs and, with your consent, can also liaise directly with employers or health insurers to streamline support.

-Accessibility is key to our approach—no referral is required, and you can reach out whenever you need us.
-We’re here for whānau and workplaces too, offering guidance on how to effectively support someone they’re concerned about.
-Our expertise in mental health nursing and Mental Health First Aid education allows us to provide clear, compassionate advice that helps everyone involved move forward with confidence.
+Accessibility is central to our approach—no referral is required, though GPs often refer to us—and you can reach out whenever you need support.
+We’re here for whānau and workplaces, offering guidance on how to effectively support someone they’re concerned about.
+Our expertise in mental health nursing and Mental Health First Aid education enables us to provide clear, compassionate advice that helps everyone involved move forward with confidence.

 All our services comply with New Zealand’s teletriage standards and privacy legislation.
 You can trust our commitment to secure, respectful care as we help you understand your options and access the support you need.